thiagobien/ACL/workshop/06_Monitoring_as_a_Service/07_Setup_Notification_Integration/README.md

 # Setup Alerting Profile for Availability Issues and Integrate with a ChatOps Tool

-In this lab you'll learn how to define an alerting profile for a particualar problem identified by Dynatrace.
+In this lab you'll learn how to define an alerting profile for a particular problem identified by Dynatrace.
 Based on that alerting profile, an email notification will be send to a person who is in charge of the issue.

 ## Step 1: Definition of an Alerting Profile
 1. Go to **Settings**, **Alerting** and click on **Alerting profiles**.
 1. Specify the name for the profile, e.g., `Sockshop Error Profile`.
 1. For the sake of simplicity, **Delete** all rules that are set as default.
-1. Then click **Create alerting rule** and select **Error** as *problem severity level*.
+1. Click **Create alerting rule** and select **Error** as *problem severity level*.
 1. At *Filter problems by tag* select *Only include entities that have any tags*.
 1. **Create tag filter** and *Choose a tag*: `[Environment]product:sockshop`.
 1. Finally, click **Done**.